ian-hoyle/json-schema-validated/README.md

 Notes
 - The page fetches JSON from ../src/main/resources, so it must be served over HTTP (not from file://).
-- To preview locally from the repo root, run a simple server and open the page URL:
+- To preview locally from the repo root, run a simple python server and open the page URL:

 ```sh
 python3 -m http.server 8080